Unstable entropy for Anosov diffeomorphisms on the 3-torus: Introduction

 In \S \ref{preli}, we define the class $\mathcal A_+^{\infty}(\mathbb T^3)$ and recall some facts about the dynamical foliations tangent to the invariant bundles $E_\bullet$, for $\bullet=s,c,u,cs,cu$ and the local product structure they define.
 We recall as well the definition of the conditional entropy of an invariant measure along the strong unstable foliation and prove a basic lemma about the pressure of the center Jacobian.

 In \S \ref{sec3}, we construct the unstable system of Margulis measures $(\mu^u_x)_{x\in \mathbb T^3}$ using a compactness argument inspired by \cite{BFT,CH2}.
 The compactness used in the argument follows from a precise volume bound \eqref{eq:lowerupper} which is a consequence of the work of Potrie \cite{Po}.
 We emphasize that since the complementary foliation $\mathcal W^{cs}$ is not contracting, this construction does not suffice to obtain the holonomy invariance \eqref{eq:holhol} of $(\mu^u_x)_{x\in \mathbb T^3}$ as in \cite{BFT,CH2}.
-Nevertheless, we show that $(\mu^u_x)_{x\in \mathbb T^3}$ is measurable which allows us to deduce Corollary \ref{cor} using an argument of Tahzibi \cite{Ta}.
+Nevertheless, using a Carathéodory construction inspired by Climenhaga, Pesin and Zelerowicz \cite{CPZ20}, we show that $(\mu^u_x)_{x\in \mathbb T^3}$ is measurable using which allows us to deduce Corollary \ref{cor} using an argument of Tahzibi \cite{Ta}.

-In \S \ref{sec4}, we recall some facts about Pollicott-Ruelle resonances and show Theorem \ref{theores} except for \eqref{eq:restric}, using the functional approach.
+In \S \ref{sec4}, we recall some facts about Pollicott-Ruelle resonances and show Theorem \ref{theores}, except for \eqref{eq:restric}, using the functional approach.
 The argument is shorter than in \cite{Hum,Hum2} since $f\in \mathcal A_+^{\infty}(\mathbb T^3)$ is conjugated to a linear model, which we can use to simplify some proofs.
 We also deduce Theorem \ref{main theo} and Corollary \ref{cor1}.

 Finally, \S \ref{sec5} is devoted to the construction of the $cs$-system and the proofs of \eqref{eq:holhol} and \eqref{eq:restric}.
 We use a combination of functional and dynamical ideas.
 In summary: \begin{itemize} \item the $cs$-system $(\mu^{cs}_x)_{x\in \mathbb T^3}$ is constructed from the resonant state using the functional approach, see Proposition \ref{propdur}.
 This establishes \eqref{eq:holhol} and \eqref{eq:restric} for $(\mu^{cs}_x)_{x\in \mathbb T^3}$; \item we show using the functional approach that $\mu_{J^c_f}$ can be obtained as the limit of pullbacks of $(\mu^{cs}_x)_{x\in \mathbb T^3}$, see Proposition \ref{prophol}.
 This should be compared with \cite[Theorem 4.7 (1)]{CPZ20} and \cite[Theorem 1.1]{PP} although our techniques are quite different; \item we deduce that $(\mu^{cs}_x)_{x\in \mathbb T^3}$ is equal to the $cs$-conditionals of $\mu_{J^c_f}$ mimicking the dynamical argument of \cite[Lemma 8.1]{CPZ20}; \item using an adaptation of \cite[Lemma 2.12]{CPZ20}, the \emph{local product structure} of $\mu_{J^c_f}$ and Corollary \ref{cor}, we deduce the holonomy invariance \eqref{eq:holhol} of $(\mu^{u}_x)_{x\in \mathbb T^3}$ from the holonomy invariance of $(\mu^{cs}_x)_{x\in \mathbb T^3}$.
 This last argument seems to be the main novelty compared to previous works and might be of independent interest; \item finally, we show \eqref{eq:restric} for $(\mu^{u}_x)_{x\in \mathbb T^3}$ by adapting \cite[Lemma 3.2]{Hum}. \end{itemize} \textbf{Acknowledgements.} The author would like to first thank Colin Guillarmou and Thibault Lefeuvre for their guidance and advice during the writing of this paper.
 The author would also like to thank Jérôme Buzzi, Sylvain Crovisier, François LeDrappier, Ali Tahzibi and Amie Wilkinson for answering some questions related to the project.